-- Mixed-Use: This classification is for areas where a combination of higher-density residential, commercial, industrial, and light industrial land uses can coexist.
-Uses should require adequate water and sewer services (as determined by relevant agencies such as IDEQ, PHD, IDWR), public safety services, and primary transportation systems such as the state highways or major/minor collector roads. - Neighborhood Commercial: Designed to provide low-impact commercial services to rural communities and tourists without adversely affecting residential neighborhoods.
-These areas should require adequate water and sewer services (as determined by relevant agencies such as IDEQ, PHD, IDWR), and access to primary transportation systems such as state highways or major/minor collector roads. - 3.
-Recreational Resort Community: Allows for urban densities in areas centered on recreational facilities for winter sports, water sports, golf, hiking, and other activities, where adequate water and sewer services (as determined by relevant agencies such as IDEQ, PHD, IDWR) are provided.
-These areas have or should provide adequate access to primary transportation systems such as state highways or major/minor collector roads. - 4.
-Suburban Residential: Primarily located on the outskirts of incorporated cities or higher-density communities, and areas where urban sewer and water services may not be available.
-Requires access to primary transportation routes and a system of paved roads. - 5.
-Rural: Protects rural character by providing for lower density residential, agricultural, and forestry uses.
+- 1. Mixed-Use: This classification is for areas where a combination of higher-density residential, commercial, industrial, and light industrial land uses can coexist.
+Uses require adequate water and sewer services (as determined by relevant agencies such as IDEQ, PHD, IDWR), public safety services, and primary transportation systems such as the state highways or major/minor collector roads. - Neighborhood Commercial: Designed to provide low-impact commercial services to rural communities and tourists without adversely affecting residential neighborhoods.
+These areas require adequate water and sewer services (as determined by relevant agencies such as IDEQ, PHD, IDWR), and access to primary transportation systems such as state highways or major/minor collector roads. - Recreational Resort Community: Allows for urban densities in areas centered on recreational facilities for winter sports, water sports, golf, hiking, and other activities, where adequate water and sewer services (as determined by relevant agencies such as IDEQ, PHD, IDWR) are provided.
+These areas provide adequate access to primary transportation systems such as state highways or major/minor collector roads. - 4.
+Suburban Residential: Primarily located on the outskirts of incorporated cities or higherdensity communities, and areas where urban services may not be available.
+Requires access to primary transportation routes and a system of paved roads. - Rural Residential: Provides for residential development in areas to promote rural character and where urban services may not be available.
+These areas may also include agricultural protection areas per Idaho Code 67-97.
+Small-scale agricultural, forestry uses, and residential development are permitted.
+Served by major/minor collector roads. - 6.
+Ag/Forest: Protects rural character by providing for lower density residential, agricultural, and forestry uses.
 These areas may include hazardous areas and critical wildlife habitats, with appropriate mitigation.
-Lower densities are maintained to reduce potential impacts on agriculture resources, natural resources, and exposure to property damage or loss of life.
+Lower densities are maintained to reduce potential impacts on agriculture resources, natural resources, and exposure to property damage or loss of life, and maintain parcel sizes similar to surrounding properties.
 These areas may include agricultural protection areas per Idaho Code 67-97.
-Allowable density is related to adequate access to nearby major/minor collector roads and protection of agriculture uses and maintenance of rural character. - 6.
+Allowable density is related to adequate access to nearby minor collector roads and protection of agriculture uses and maintenance of rural character. - 7.
 Remote Forested Land: Encompasses remote areas of the county.
 These lands are typically remote, held and managed by Federal/State agencies, or private entities.
 These areas may include agricultural protection areas per Idaho Code 67-97.
 Residential uses are few and access roads are limited.